-I work at Tufts University, an elite, private institution where JumboLife (our student engagement platform powered by Presence) has been live for less than a year.
+I work at Tufts University, an elite, private institution where JumboLife (our student engagement platform powered by Modern Campus Presence) has been live since 2021.

-Despite its recent arrival to campus, we’ve already had 322 student organizations and over 4,000 students register on the platform.
-We’ve also received over 1,600 event submissions.
+Within a year, we had 322 student organizations and over 4,000 students register on the platform.
+We also received over 1,600 event submissions.

 Though some growing pains are inevitable with any debut, we’ve been delighted by the eagerness of our community to engage with our platform.
 So, I’m going to share some insight into how we generated such incredible buy-in.
 I’ll even suggest some tips regarding things we wish we would’ve done as we rolled out the engagement platform on campus.